wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 * All API related to ``cti profile`` have been removed.
 See `wazo-confd changelog 19.08
   <https://github.com/wazo-platform/wazo-confd/blob/master/CHANGELOG.md#1908>`_ for more information.

-* Creating a resource using the REST API now requires the Wazo-Tenant HTTP header when the created resource is not in the same tenant has its creator.
+* Creating a resource using the REST API now requires the ``Wazo-Tenant`` HTTP header when the created resource is not in the same tenant as its creator.
-* Authentication policies now have a `tenant_uuid` and the relationship between tenants and policies has been removed.
+* Authentication policies now have a ``tenant_uuid`` and the relationship between tenants and policies has been removed.
 If you did use policies with tenant association, the policy is now associated to one of its tenant.
 This feature is not used yet in Wazo, so most likely you are not affected.
 * ``wazo-confd`` REST API does not allow to manage ``call-logs`` anymore.